 In some states, eligible drivers have the option of dealing with a traffic citation by completing traffic school.
-It depends on which state you live in, but generally, you don’t have to pay your citation if you do traffic school.
+It depends on which state you live in, but generally, you don't have to pay your citation if you do traffic school.
 And the costs of traffic school are typically quite a bit less than paying a traffic fine.
+Plus, completion of traffic school will normally keep points off your driving record.

 Traffic violation fines and the time you have to pay them are often standardized.
 For example, the fine for running a red light might be $120, and the jurisdiction you're in might give you 30 days to pay that fine.
 However, the rules aren't usually set in stone.
 In most states, traffic court judges are allowed to lower fines and extend payment deadlines.
 So, if your finances are tight, it normally doesn't hurt to communicate your situation to the judge.
 In some states, it's also possible to request payment extensions by mail.